Arungautam11/Japanese-Sushi-Store/README.md

-⚙️ Tech Use
-HTML 5
-CSS 3
-Vite
+🍣 Sushi Website
+A modern and responsive sushi restaurant website built using HTML5, CSS3, and Vite.
+The project emphasizes clean design, modularity, and smooth user experiences through efficient code and well-structured layouts.

-🔋 Features
+🚀 Features
-👉 CSS Variables: Utilize CSS variables to maintain a consistent and easily adjustable styling approach throughout the project
+CSS Variables: Consistent and adjustable styling using CSS variables, ensuring ease of maintenance.

-👉 Importing CSS Files: Import CSS files into others, promoting modularity and organization in styling.
+Importing CSS Files: CSS modularity with the ability to import one CSS file into another for better organization.

-👉 Flex and Position Properties: Use of flex and position properties in CSS to create responsive and well-structured layouts.
+Flex & Position Properties: Responsive and structured layouts achieved using CSS flex and position properties.

-👉 Rendering HTML through JavaScript: Rendering HTML through JavaScript using reusable functions, enhancing code efficiency.
+Rendering HTML through JavaScript: Efficient, reusable functions for dynamically rendering HTML through JavaScript.

-👉 Smooth Animations: Smooth and subtle animations to enhance the overall user experience, focusing on fluid transitions.
+Smooth Animations: Subtle, fluid animations for a seamless user experience with CSS transitions.

-👉 BEM Method: Follow the Block Element Modifier (BEM) methodology for naming classes, promoting a clear and maintainable structure.
+BEM Methodology: Follows Block Element Modifier (BEM) for class naming, ensuring clear and maintainable code.

-👉 Organized File and Folder Structure: Maintain a well-organized file and folder structure for easy navigation and management of project assets.
+Organized File and Folder Structure: Well-organized assets, making navigation and project management simple.

-👉 Responsive Design: The application is completely responsive across all devices, employing responsive design techniques such as media queries and fluid layouts.
+Responsive Design: Fully responsive website using media queries and fluid layouts, optimized for all devices.

-all these while creating the sushi website with,
+🌟 Website Sections
 Navigation Bar
 Creative Hero Section
 About Us Section
-Popular Food, Trending Sushi, and Drinks Sections Newsletter Signup and Footer
+Popular Food, Trending Sushi, and Drinks Sections Newsletter Signup
+Footer

-🤸 Quick Start
+⚡ Quick Start
-Follow these steps to set up the project locally on your machine.
+Follow these steps to set up and run the project locally:

 Prerequisites
-Make sure you have the following installed on your machine:
+Ensure you have the following installed:

 Git
 Node.js
 npm (Node Package Manager)

-Cloning the Repository
+Cloning the Repository:

-Installation
+bash
+Copy code
+git clone <repository-url>
+cd <project-folder>

+Installation:

-Install the project dependencies using npm:
+Install the project dependencies:

+bash
+Copy code
 npm install
 Running the Project
+Start the development server:

+bash
+Copy code
 npm run dev
-Open http://localhost:5173 in your browser to view the project.
+Open your browser at http://localhost:5173 to view the website.

-🕸️ Snippets
-index.html
-missed-navbar-code.css
-script.js
-style.css
-trending.css